 Though autumn leaves come in various shades of yellows, reds, and even the occasional browns, the best color to use when decorating for fall with flowers is orange.
 From light to dark and everything in between, you can’t go wrong with this color in a floral arrangement.
 Here are some top shades of orange:

 Looking for something just a tad darker?
 Then you may benefit from flowers that are butternut orange in color.
-While they may not be as vibrant as an orange autumn rose or pot of mums, flowers in this shade can still fulfill the “orange” portion of your decor without straying too far from the recommended color scheme.
+While they may not be as vibrant as an orange autumn rose or pot of mums, flowers in this shade can still fulfill the “orange” portion of your decor without straying too far from the desired color scheme.

 Hoping to add a bit of a rustic feel to your home this fall?
 If so, consider flowers that come in one of the darkest shades of orange — burnt orange.
 But don’t worry, using this color won’t make your home seem dreary; in fact, it can even make your brighter yellows and reds pop more than they already do.